(Updated March 20, 2019)

 Director Orientation and Continuing Education: New directors receive a broad array of information upon becoming a member in order to familiarize them with, among other things, the Company's business, strategic plans, significant financial, accounting and management issues, compliance programs, conflicts policies, Code of Business Conduct and Ethics, Corporate Governance Guidelines, principal officers and independent auditors.
 The Company supports the directors taking advantage of and attending director education programs whenever convenient and appropriate.

 Management Succession: The Governance and Nominating Committee will periodically review the Company's succession plans with respect to the Chief Executive Officer's retirement as well as in the event of his or her sudden incapacitation or departure.
 The Board as a whole will periodically review the Company's and its subsidiaries' succession plans for senior officers.

-Annual Performance Evaluation of the Board: The entire Board of Directors and each of its standing committees will conduct an annual self-evaluation.
-The Governance and Nominating Committee will receive comments from all directors and report on same to the Board annually.
+Annual Performance Evaluation of the Board: The entire Board of Directors and each of its standing committees conduct an annual self-evaluation.
+The Governance and Nominating Committee receives comments from all directors and report on same to the Board annually.

 Shareholder Rights Plan: The Company maintains a Common Share Rights Plan for the benefit of its shareholders of record.
 The Plan represents a sound and reasonable means of protecting the interests of shareholders and other stakeholders.
 The rights can be activated in the face of a possible takeover attempt that does not treat all shareholders equally, that disregards the Company's true value, or that exhibits self-dealing, coercive behavior or agenda-driven objectives and intents inimical to the best short or long-term interests of stakeholders, including both shareholders and the Company's insureds.